hfrdmnk/dominikhofer_me/src/content/posts/derived-values-in-laravel-eloquent-models.md

 ---
 title: Derived values in Laravel Eloquent Models
+excerpt: How to derive a value from another one in Laravel Eloquent.
-type: post
+type: note
 tags:
   - Programming
   - Laravel
 date: 2024-03-07
-excerpt: How to derive a value from another one in Laravel Eloquent.
 ---

 Coming from Svelte, I appreciated the availability of [derived/reactive values](https://learn.svelte.dev/tutorial/reactive-declarations).
 They work like this: